 - Startup preferences: Another thing that could potentially be the cause of the issue would be your Microsoft Excel startup preferences.
-The folder where your startup preferences are stored often cause such issues.
+The folder where your startup preferences are stored often causes such issues.

 Now that you have the basic insight of the potential factors that cause the issue, we can proceed to solve the issue.
 To solve the issue, please follow the solutions provided down below in the same order as given so that you get a hasty resolution.

 In some cases, the excel file appears blank because Microsoft Excel is not able to load the data of the file due to hardware acceleration for the graphics card.
 In such cases, you can fix the issue by disabling hardware acceleration.
 Here’s how: